-Six reasons why it’s time to make the move to Scylla (and the features that make us the better choice)
+Six reasons how Scylla outperforms Cassandra (and the Cassandra features that make us the better choice)

 Everything in Scylla is written with performance in mind.
 Scylla squeezes every cycle from your CPU — from analyzing C++ compiled assembler code, to using the best kernel async interfaces for system calls.
 Scylla even caches your paged query pointer.
 It has its own memory allocator and its own schedulers for CPU and IO.
 And Scylla is designed to run at 100% CPU utilization, with every operation classified to a priority class.
 There’s no need to overprovision.

 FireEye found Scylla to be the best option as a back-end to their massive graph database.

 Thanks to Scylla’s built-in schedulers, foreground operations (reads and writes) are prioritized over maintenance tasks such as repairs and compactions.
 There are no garbage collection stalls, which hinder Cassandra performance.
 Scylla adopts a perfect shared-nothing design: Not a single lock is taken, so latency cannot be affected.